HolmesBryant/wijit-code/README.md

 		number: ... ,
 		operator: ...,
 		string: ...,
+		tag: ...,
-		tag: ...
+		variable: ...
 	};

 Each property corresponds to a CSS Custom Highlight API css rule which is injected in a style tag into the head of the document.
-The default properties are "argument", "comment", "function", "keyword", "number", "operator", "string" and "tag".
+The default properties are the same as those desctribed in **Custom Color Palettes**.
-If you add a new property name, you will need to add a new color palette entry which includes the new property name and a color.
+If you add a new property name, you must add a new color palette entry which includes the new property name and a color.

 	//syntax.example.js
 	export default {